bgbock/LIDAR_Lite_PWM_Fix/README.md

 GND|GND

 ### Usage
-1. Connect to Arduino and upload code
+1. Connect to Netduino and upload code
-2. Open the serial monitor (make sure the baud rate is set to 9600)
+2. Open the serial monitor (make sure the baud rate is set to 19200)
 3. The distance will be measured in cm, if a "0" is recieved by the Arduino it will reset the LIDAR-Lite and start reading again (rather than lockup)